vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     To see a full list of user configurable configuration parameters, see [Prometheus Package Configuration Parameters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-prometheus.html).

-1. After you make any changes needed to your `prometheus-data-values.yaml` file, remove all comments in the file:
+1. After you make any changes needed to the `prometheus-data-values.yaml` file, remove all comments in the file:

     ```bash
     yq -i eval '... comments=""' prometheus-data-values.yaml